ab51105/test04/results/index.md

-# 黃世耀 <span style="color:red">(106061561)</span>
+# 廖景輝 <span style="color:red">(1071082S)</span>

-# Project 4 / Face Detection with a Sliding Window
+# Project 4:Face Detection with a Sliding Window

 ## Overview
-The project is related to
+This project is related to:

-> Face Detection
+> Face Detection by sliding window classification

-> Hog features

-> non-maximum suppression
+> SIFT-like Histogram of Gradients (HoG) representation

 ## Implementation

-In this homework, we will try to implement four functions below in order to using sliding window to detect face.
+In this project, we need to implement four functions for face detecting.
+That is, get_positive_features.py, get_random_negative_features.py,svm_classify.py and run_detector.py.
+We will show details as below.

-1. get_positive_features.py
+A. get_positive_features.py

-	In this part, we aims to use "HoG" method to get the features of images with faces.
-And then flatten it to size 1 * D for each image.
-And we concatenate the flatten features for each image along row dimension.
-Finally, we get our feature_pos with it's size N * D (where N is the numbers of input image)
+	Here, we need to use Histogram of Gradients (HoG) to obtain features of images with faces.
+And flatten it to size 1 * D for each image.
+Then we concatenate the flatten features for each image along row dimension.
+At last, we obtain feature_pos with size N * D ,where N is the numbers of input image.

 	```
 	def get_positive_features(train_path_pos, feature_params):